guo-han/Hierarchical-Point-SLAM/README.md

 - Take into account that the settings specified in `point_slam.yaml` will be overwritten by those in `scannet.yaml` if they share the same key values.
 - Exercise caution when modifying variables to ensure that you are changing the intended ones.
 ## Run
+Before running, make sure read the `Configs` section and modify all necessary configs for your running.
 To run on the ScanNet, for example, scene0181, use the following command,
 ```
 python run.py configs/ScanNet/scene0181.yaml